grafana/grafana/docs/sources/administration/data-source-management/teamlbac/create-teamlbac-rules/index.md

 - Team A has rule `cluster="us-west-0", namespace=~"dev|prod"` configured.

-- Team B has rule `cluster="us-west-0", namespace="!prod"` configured.
+- Team B has rule `cluster="us-west-0", namespace!="prod"` configured.

 A user that is only part of Team A will have access to logs that match `cluster="us-west-0" AND (namespace="dev" OR namespace="prod")`.